JoaoCoquim/cinepulse-app/README.md

 - **Bootstrap**: For responsive design.
 - **OMDb API**: For fetching movie data.
 - **YouTube Data API**: For embedding movie trailers.
+- **Font Awesome**: For icons and visual elements.

 ## Current Status

 **In Development**: The project is actively being developed with ongoing updates and feature additions.
-The application now includes real-time search suggestions and detailed movie information.
+The application now includes movie trailers and a new 'What to watch' homepage section with movie suggestions.
 Further improvements are underway.

 ## License